dickhardt/enterprise-extensions/openid-enterprise-extensions.md

 The `tenant` claim is an opaque JSON string that represents a tenant identifier and MAY have the value `personal`, `organization` or a stable OP unique value for multi-tenant OPs.
 The `personal` value is reserved for when Accounts are managed by individuals.
 The `organization` value is reserved for Accounts managed by an organization.

-## groups

-The `groups` claim is a JSON array of of zero ore more opaque JSON strings that each represent a group that the user belongs to.
-Metadata about a group and how to obtain it are out of scope of this document.

-## roles

-The `roles` claim is a JSON array of of zero ore more opaque JSON strings that each represent a tole that the user has to.
-Metadata about a role and how to obtain it are out of scope of this document.

 # Authentication Request Parameters

-An Authentication request is defined in Section 3.1.2.1 of [OpenID Connect Core 1.0][#OpenID Connect Core 1.0].
+An Authentication request is defined in Section 3.1.2.1 of [OpenID Connect Core 1.0](#OpenID Connect Core 1.0).

 Following are OPTIONAL parameters that may be included in an Authentication Request: